-There is no test data available identifying that a chloraminated water supply affects pipework or pipework components, neither within the various UK water authorities' nor undertakings' infrastructure, nor within industrial, commercial or domestic premises.
+5 There is no test data available identifying that a chloraminated water supply affects pipework or pipework components, neither within the various UK water authorities' nor undertakings' infrastructure, nor within industrial, commercial or domestic premises.
 The Water Research Council (WRc) advises that no recent product testing had been carried out on any plumbing components or material to assess the long-term affects that chloramine may bring.

-However, the fact that such supplies have been delivered in the Thames Water, Northumbrian and Anglian Water areas for so many years without any reported Version 1: August 2011 Page 114 of 123 detrimental affects leads to the confidence that traditional and contemporary plumbing materials and components are unaffected as a result of handling chloraminated water supplies.
+However, the fact that such supplies have been delivered in the Thames Water, Northumbrian and Anglian Water areas for so many years without any reported detrimental affects leads to the confidence that traditional and contemporary plumbing materials and components are unaffected as a result of handling chloraminated water supplies.